 NRI is working to create a workplace that facilitates a balance between work and parenting for both men and women.
 In FY March 2023, we adopted a spouse pregnancy notification system for male employees, which explains the various systems regarding childcare that male employees can apply for, and recommendation for paternity leave.
 Further, since 1994, NRI has implemented a discretionary labor system focused on results rather than working hours, which has been utilized effectively by many employees who are raising children or caring for family members.
-To enable employees with time constraints to work A discussion with employees who worked as project managers more vibrantly and focus on outcomes, we introduced the Scheduled while raising a child Discretionary Labor System in April 2024.
-The Scheduled Discretionary Labor System limits de facto working hours to 7.5 hours, allowing for more flexible working conditions compared with the previous restricted work arrangement.
-As a result, 21 out of 36 employees have transitioned to this system, successfully working in a way that emphasizes outcomes despite time constraints.
+To enable employees with time constraints to work more vibrantly and focus on outcomes, we introduced the Scheduled Discretionary Labor System in April 2024.
+The Scheduled Discretionary